-F. RECREATION
+RECREATION

 The recreational component is a large piece of the staff-resident involvement.
 Staff members interact with the youth in a variety of activities.
 Many of the activities are intended to promote physical fitness.
 Some activities are intended to enhance creativity.
 Activities include: basketball, volleyball, weightlifting, cardio vascular exercise, and various other recreational activities.
 In addition to Center staff, the Center utilizes both practicum students and volunteers to interact with youth in various recreational activities.
-In 2012 the center also began a partnership with the Center for Alcohol and Drug Services (C.A.D.S) and now residents have access to monthly substance abuse education groups.

-G. PREA STANDARDS

-IMPLEMENTATION AND REPORTING
+PREA STANDARDS - IMPLEMENTATION AND REPORTING